gallery

 • Hawaiʻi

-Additional Growth Environment Information
+Additional Habitat Information

 Neleau is found in scattered locations throughout its range and most common near Hilo and Waimea (Kamuela) on Hawaiʻi Island from around 500 to over 7,000 feet.

-Special Notes and Information
+leaf Special Features and Information

-Neleau (Rhus sandwicensis) belongs to the Mango or Cashew family (Anacardiaceae).
 Some well known edible kin include mango (Mangifera spp.), cashew (Anacardium occidentale), and pistachio (Pistachia vera).
 The highly invasive Christmas berry (Schinus terebinthifolius) is on the family list as well.
-The family also has some unsavory characters in aptly named genus Toxicodendron, meaning "poison tree": poison-ivy, poison-oak, and poison sumac, the latter is perhaps the most toxic plant in the United States.

 Additional References